College Core Curriculum and First-Year Seminar Program

 Exemptions

-Students may fulfill the foreign language component of the College Core Curriculum by presenting outstanding scores on the SAT Subject Test (discontinued as of January 2021 in the United States and as of July 2021 internationally), or Advanced Placement Test (or equivalent international examination) in certain foreign languages, or by passing a CAS or departmental proficiency examination.
+Students may fulfill the foreign language component of the College Core Curriculum by either presenting outstanding scores on an Advanced Placement test (or equivalent international examination) in certain foreign languages or by passing a CAS or departmental proficiency examination.
 For further information on language placement and exemption, see “placement examinations” in the academic policies section of this Bulletin.
 For Advanced Placement and international examination equivalencies, consult the charts in the admission section, also in this Bulletin.
 Students whose entire secondary schooling was in a language other than English, or who complete the EXPOS-UA 4 International Writing Workshop I/EXPOS-UA 9 International Writing Workshop II sequence, are exempt from the foreign language requirement.
 Also exempt are students in the dual-degree engineering program.
+Students should contact the College Advising Center to verify that they have satisfied the foreign language requirement.

 Courses